epam/eco-schema-catalog/rest/README.md

 Name | Description | Default
 ---  | ---         | ---
-`eco.schemacatalog.store.schemaRegistryUrl` | URL to the Schema Registry REST API. | `eco.schemacatalog.store.schema.kafka.bootstrapServers` | A comma-separated list of Kafka brokers used by the Schema Registry to store schemas. |
+`eco.schemacatalog.store.schemaRegistryUrl` | URL to the Schema Registry REST API. | `http://localhost:8081`
-`eco.schemacatalog.store.schema.kafka.bootstrapTimeoutInMs` | Max duration in milliseconds for bootstrapping data from the Schema Registry schema storage (topic).
-If the timeout is too small, you may observe stale data for some time (it gets consistent eventually) after the service is started. | 60000
-`eco.schemacatalog.store.schema.kafka.consumerConfig[property]` | Kafka [consumer properties](https://kafka.apache.org/10/documentation.html#consumerconfigs) to connect to the Schema Registry schema storage (topic). |
-`eco.schemacatalog.store.metadata.kafka.bootstrapServers` | A comma-separated list of Kafka brokers used by Schema Catalog to store metadata.
-In most cases should contain the same value as `eco.schemacatalog.store.schema.kafka.bootstrapServers`. |
+`eco.schemacatalog.store.kafka.bootstrapServers` | A comma-separated list of Kafka brokers used by the Schema Registry to store schemas. | `localhost:9092`
-`eco.schemacatalog.store.metadata.kafka.bootstrapTimeoutInMs` | Max duration in milliseconds for bootstrapping data from the Schema Catalog metadata storage (topic).
-If the timeout is too small, you may observe stale data for some time (it gets consistent eventually) after the service is started. | 60000
+`eco.schemacatalog.store.kafka.bootstrapTimeoutInMs` | Max duration in milliseconds for bootstrapping data from the Schema Registry storage.
+If the timeout is too small, you may observe stale data for some time (it gets consistent eventually) after the service is started. | `60000`
-`eco.schemacatalog.store.metadata.kafka.consumerConfig[property]` | Kafka [consumer properties](https://kafka.apache.org/10/documentation.html#consumerconfigs) to connect to the Schema Catalog metadata storage (topic). |
-`eco.schemacatalog.store.metadata.kafka.producerConfig[property]` | Kafka [producer properties](https://kafka.apache.org/10/documentation.html#producerconfigs) to connect to the Schema Catalog metadata storage (topic). |
+`eco.schemacatalog.store.kafka.clientConfig[property]` | Common Kafka [client properties](https://kafka.apache.org/10/documentation.html#adminclientconfigs), used to connect to the Schema Registry schema storage (topic). |

 ## License